LukeSmithxyz/based.cooking/src/lobster-bisque.md

 # Lobster bisque

-Creamy french lobster soup perfect for the hollidays, you can optionally replace the lobster with any other shellfish.
+Creamy french lobster soup perfect for the holidays, you can optionally replace the lobster with any other shellfish.

 - ⏲️ Prep time: 20
 - 🍳Cook time: 30 min